To see more about what you will learn in this program, visit the Learning Outcomes website!

 The criminology minor emphasizes criminological theory and research and is an introduction to the concept of deviance and related issues of criminal behavior.
 The minor is grounded in sociological theory and methods and allows students flexibility in the choice of specialized criminological study such as, juvenile delinquency, sociology of law, formal institutions of social control, community and crime, and data analysis in criminology.
 No courses for the minor may be taken for S/U credit.

 To be admitted to the program, a student must have a GPA of at least 2.0.
-Students may declare their intention to complete the minor by submitting the Declare a Minor form to the minor advisor.
 Declaring a minor early will help ensure you have access to courses that may restrict seats to departmental majors and minors.
-Should students wish to transfer a course from another institution toward the minor, they should consult Jenny Rasch, advisor for the minor.
+Go to Add a Minor to apply.

 The minor should be declared as soon as the student makes the decision to pursue a minor.
 Minor coursework must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Paperwork to declare the minor can be found outside room 334B in the 1911 Building and should be completed no later than the registration period for the student’s final semester at NC State.
 Students should see the person listed below for certification of the minor.